2600hz/kazoo/doc/engineering/make.md

 Building an Erlang release comes in a couple flavors:

 - `make build-release`: Production release
-- `make build-dev-release`: Symlinks source-tree files into the release; any recompiled beams will be autoloaded in the running release
+- `make build-dev-release`: Symlinks source-tree files into the release; any recompiled beams will be auto-loaded in the running release
 - `make build-ci-release`: Release built for use in CI systems (CircleCI mainly)
 - `make build-dist-release`: Release built for distribution (RPM/DEB)